Yuan-Meng/personal_website/content/posts/mtml.md

 # The Code ([DeepCTR-Torch](https://github.com/shenweichen/DeepCTR-Torch))

 For learning deep learning ranking model architectures, I find [DeepCTR-Torch](https://github.com/shenweichen/DeepCTR-Torch) (TensorFlow version: [DeepCTR](https://github.com/shenweichen/DeepCTR)) highly educational.
 The repo covers SOTA models spanning the last decade (e.g., Deep & Cross, DCN, DCN v2, DIN, DIEN, PNN, MMoE, etc.), even though it may not have the full functionalities needed by production-grade rankers (e.g., hash encoding for ID features).
-I recommend reading the [doc](https://deepctr-torch.readthedocs.io/en/latest/index.html) and the code.
+There is a [doc](https://deepctr-torch.readthedocs.io/en/latest/index.html) accompanying the code.

 Below, I'll explain the MMoE [architecture](https://github.com/shenweichen/DeepCTR-Torch/blob/master/deepctr_torch/models/multitask/mmoe.py) and how it was used in the example [training script](https://github.com/shenweichen/DeepCTR-Torch/blob/master/examples/run_multitask_learning.py) the author provided.
 As with *The Annotated Transformer*, this post aims not to create an original implementation, but to provide a line-by-line explanation of an existing one.
 Please find my commented code in this Colab [notebook](https://colab.research.google.com/drive/1hA9K8cexY6hDLTGpYw1Dw-1kDvgIeJ_u?usp=sharing).